rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 npm install -g create-react-app
 {{< /highlight >}}

-After the installation, set up your project with it on the command line whereas the name for the project is up to you:
+After the installation, set up your project with it on the command line whereas the name for the project is up to you.
+Afterward, navigate on the command line into the project:

 {{< highlight javascript >}}
 create-react-app react-firebase-authentication